kjhealy/kieranhealy.hugo/content/blog/map-and-nested-lists/index.markdown

 Here we use `get()`, which returns the _value_ of a named object (i.e., for our purposes, the object).
 We have `map()` feed the vector of df names to it, and because `map()` always returns a list we get the data frames we created, now bundled into a list.

-Because I'm working with Tidyverse functions, I wrote `map(df_list, get)` out of habit.
+Because I'm working with Tidyverse functions, I wrote `map(df_names, get)` out of habit.
 But there's also a Base R function that does the same thing, for the case of getting named objects into a named list.
 It's `mget()`.
 I could have written

 {{< code r >}}
 df_list <- mget(df_names)